iterate-ch/docs/protocols/sftp/index.md

 No configuration change is required.
 Choose *iTerm2 → Make iTerm2 Default Term* and restart Cyberduck.
 To revert, set the default application for a file named `.command` to *Terminal.app* in *Finder → Info → Open With…*.

 **Previous versions:**<br/>
-You can change a [hidden configuration option](../../cyberduck/preferences.md#hidden-configuration-options) to use a thirdparty terminal application instead of Terminal.app.
+You can change a [hidden configuration option](../../cyberduck/preferences.md#hidden-configuration-options) to use a third-party terminal application instead of Terminal.app.

 - Example for iTerm2 Version 2
 	```